Consent agendas: A time-conscious board member’s best friend

 Experienced directors use the following practices while creating consent agendas:

 • Explain items in detail.
-Carefully revise business matters and attach full versions of all supporting documents, like reports, meeting minutes, or resolutions while forming a consent calendar.
-It will minimize potential discussion over those items.
+Carefully revise business matters and provide full versions of all supporting documents, like reports, meeting minutes, or resolutions while forming a consent calendar.
+It will minimize future discussion over those items.

 • Share agendas in advance.
 Prepare regular and consent agendas several weeks before the meeting.
 Ensure other members have at least one week to process routine items and make necessary changes.

 • Refine policies.
-You should improve consent item criteria if board members address and discuss associated items frequently.
+You should review consent item criteria if board members address and discuss associated items frequently.
 Reviewing past meeting minutes helps you track the agenda performance.

 Check how to write effective meeting minutes to monitor your agenda performance.